lawrennd/talks/_policy/ai-value-chain-research-policy-priorities.md

 \notes{\include{_data-science/includes/data-readiness-levels-short.md}}

 \notes{Second, we need institutional innovations that can bridge between macro-level policy interventions and micro-level incentives in an attention economy.
-This might include data trusts, platform governance models, and other mechanisms that align corporate incentives with public benefits.}
+This might include data trusts, platform governance models, and other mechanisms that align corporate incentives with public benefits.
+Overall we situate these interventions in the attention reinvestment cycle.}

 \include{_business/includes/supply-chain-of-ideas.md}